-Joc R. Pederson…resides in Los Angeles, CA with wife, Kelsey and daughter Poppy…committed to play baseball at the University of Southern California prior to signing with the Dodgers…father Stu was drafted by the Dodgers in 1981 and played in eight games in the Majors in 1985...teamed with his brother Champ, who has Down syndrome, and New Era to design a hat with the family motto "Live like a Champ" with 31% of sales benefitting Best Buddies, a charity supporting people with intellectual and developmental disabilities…brother, Tyger, an infielder, was selected by the Dodgers in the 33rd round of the 2013 draft...selected by the Dodgers in the 11th round of the 2010 First-Year Player Draft and signed by scout Orsino Hill.
+Joc Russell Pederson…resides in Los Angeles, CA with wife, Kelsey and daughter, Poppy…committed to play baseball at the University of Southern California prior to signing with the Dodgers…helped lead Palo Alto (CA) High School to a Santa Clara Valley Athletic League De Anza Division title and selected as co-league MVP as a senior in 2010...named First Team All-SCVAL as a junior in 2009...father Stu was drafted by the Dodgers in 1981 and played in eight games in the Majors in 1985...teamed with his brother Champ, who has Down Syndrome, and New Era to design a hat with the family motto "Live like a Champ" with 31 percent of sales benefitting Best Buddies, a charity supporting people with intellectual and developmental disabilities…brother, Tyger, an infielder, was selected by the Dodgers in the 33rd round of the 2013 Draft...selected by the Dodgers in the 11th round of the 2010 First-Year Player Draft and signed by scout Orsino Hill.

 In his fifth big league season, he slashed .248/.321/.522 with 65 runs, 27 doubles (career-high), three triples (career-high), 25 home runs and 56 RBI in 148 games ...
 In 59 games as the leadoff hitter, posted a .309 (17-for-55)/.356/.818 slash line with two doubles and eight home runs…his eight leadoff homers were tied for the second most in the Majors with the Braves' Ronald Acuña Jr. and the Cardinals' Matt Carpenter, while trailing just the Indians' Francisco Lindor for the most (9)…also broke the Dodgers leadoff home run record, surpassing Davey Lopes, who hit seven in 1979… hit a leadoff home run in back-to-back games on August 2-3, joining Carl Furillo as the only Dodgers to accomplish the feat (July 12 and 13, 1951) - Source: Stats LLC ...
 Hit .260 against right-handed pitchers, compared to a .170 batting average against lefties…hit 24 of his 25 home runs off right-handers ...
 Saw time at all three outfield positions, appearing in 116 games in left field, 32 games in center field and two games in right field…also collected six outfield assists, which tied for the 16th most in the NL ...
 Collected a career-high four hits three times (April 28 at SF, June 2 at COL and July 24 at PHI)…his three four-hit games were the most on the team and tied for the eighth most in the NL ...
 Appeared in all 16 of the Dodgers' Postseason games, going 8-for-39 (.205) with six runs, a double, two homers and two RBI…hit safely in each game of the NLDS vs. Atlanta to extend his Postseason hitting streak to 10 games, batting .313 (10-for-32) with three doubles, four homers and six RBI during the run, which began in Game 2 of the 2017 World Series vs. Houston.